nickserv/danamccurdy.com/_posts/2017-03-21-monkey-mind.md

 And all my effort
 only feeds resistance,
-my thoughts running faster,
+my thoughts running faster
 as I chase after them.

 Until I find the patience
 of a loving guardian,
-allowing my monkey mind
-its freedom,
-watching with compassion,
-as it winds its way down
+allowing my monkey mind its freedom, watching with compassion as it winds its way down to silence, and rests peacefully beside me.
-to silence,
-and rests peacefully,
-beside me.